pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 ## Overview

 [Outputs](/docs/concepts/inputs-outputs/#outputs) are asynchronous, meaning their actual plain values are not immediately available.
-As such, there are limitations on the ways in which you can retrieve these values.
+Their values will only become available once the resource has finished provisioning.
+The asynchronous nature of Outputs is also why, when certain operations such as [`pulumi preview`](/docs/cli/commands/pulumi_preview/) runs, the outputs for a new resource do not yet have any possible values.
+As such, there are limitations on the ways in which you can retrieve and interact with these values.

 To demonstrate, let's say we have the following simple program that creates a VPC resource in AWS.
 In this program, we have added a print/log statement to print the `vpc` variable so that we can see the properties of this resource.